signavio/tech-blog/_posts/2017-01-08-introduce-markdown-poi.md

  }
 ```

 This code creates a paragraph and passes it to the `evaluateNode` method which passes every child.
+A child can be a `Node` or an `Element` which are the JSoup API types for the HTML nodes.
+An HTML node is either an HTML tag, or text content.
 Every time there is styling, it is added to the current run until the method faces a text node.
 At this point it sets the text to the run.
 Since there are methods for creating a paragraph and a run on its parent, there is no need to set the paragraph/run directly on the document.